trilamsr/Template-Word-Doc-to-PDF-Convert/README.md

    1. First it fill in template with the key-pair values by running linear search and replace operations through the entire document.
    2. Save the filled in as a new docx document
    3. Optionally convert said new version of the docx to pdf.

+Tips:
+   1. If no matching ${key} is given, the program can optionally convert the docx to pdf file.
+View edit options below.
+The number of converted file corresponds to the number of profiles in profile.json
+   2. profile.json is an array at the top level.
+You can put in as many profile as you want.
+The output(s) will be the name of the file + docx/pdf (apple.pdf, google.docx)